Our Beliefs

 Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners—of whom I am the worst. *Timothy 1:15)

-The gospel is a term that means “good news.”
-For Christians it is the good news that God has sent Jesus to rescue us from our sins and make us his children.
-Further, through Jesus’ life, death, and resurrection God has entered history to renew His people and the whole world.
-We praise God that ultimately the gospel is a declaration of what Jesus has done for us, not what we do for Him.
-(Jn.
+"The gospel" means good news.
+For Christians, the gospel is the good news that God sent Jesus to rescue us from our sins and adopt us as his children.
+Further, the gospel proclaims that God entered history to redeem his people and the world through Jesus’ life, death, and resurrection.
+We praise God that the gospel is the ultimate declaration of what Jesus has done for us, not what we do for him (Jn.
 3:16, Rom.
-3:23, Col. 1:12-14)
+3:23, Col. 1:12-14).

 The Church